dmd-program/art-design-course-resources/portfolio-tips.md

     * [Sample Artist Statements](https://www.gyst-ink.com/sample-artist-statements)
     * [Artist Statements We Love](https://www.theartleague.org/blog/2015/08/24/8-artist-statements-we-love/)
 * Media Checklist
-    * Prepare written captions for your main portfolio item, so it's ready to go and adpat for applications.
+    * Prepare written captions for your main portfolio item, so it's ready to go and adapt for applications.
 Here's an example:
         * ***You are what you eat*, 2020, video installation.**
         This project was a generative video projected onto a moving food truck that incorporated archival film footage and contemporary news clips to produce abstracted commentary on industrial agriculture.
 * Curriculm Vitae \(CV\)